GHOST-Aram/e-commerce-api/README.md

 npm install
 ```

-The above command installs modules in the parent project.
-This command does not install the dependencies of the microservice apps.
-Each microservice has its own dependencies.
+The command above installs modules in the parent project.
+This command does not install the dependencies of the apps.
+Each app has its own dependencies.
 The dependencies of the apps can be installed independently of each other or the parent project.
 Let us explore how to install dependencies for the individual app in the next section.

-## Installing dependencies in the microservice apps.
+## Installing dependencies in the app apps.
-Each microservice has its own `package.json` file with a list of development and production dependencies.
-You can install the dependencies of each microservice in either of the following ways:
+Each app has its own `package.json` file with a list of development and production dependencies.
+You can install the dependencies of each app in either of the following ways:

 - From the main project directory
 - From Within the target app directory